 We have over 20,000 genes in our body, and each gene has a very specific job.
 To do that job, our genes make substances called proteins that make everything in the body work, grow, and function properly.
 A gene is made up of a long string of many letters (A, C, G, and T) that act as an instruction manual for how to make a specific protein.

-Much like spelling errors can affect how a gene makes a protein, so can extra and missing letters, which are called duplications and deletions.
+Much like spelling errors (sequence variants) can affect how a gene makes a protein, so can extra and missing letters, which are called duplications and deletions.
 Adding or removing letters from an instruction manual affects how the instructions read, and can also cause the gene to make either an abnormal protein or no protein at all, which is what can cause genetic conditions.

-Some missing or extra pieces do not cause a problem.
+Some missing or extra pieces (called variants) do not cause a problem.
 If you’re looking at your jungle gym instructions and it turns out you have a duplicate of one of the pages.
 It’s not necessary, but it’s also not hurting anything.
 Whether the missing or extra piece in a gene causes a problem depends on the gene, and where in the gene the extra or missing piece is at.

 Variants in genes can be broken down into five different categories: